Shinsei Bank and the Equator Principles

 Background of the adoption

-Also, Shinsei Bank specifes one of the priority management issues (materiality) as "Address social and environmental issues", and we have actively provided financial solutions that facilitate the circulation of sustainable social capital.
-For example, Shinsei Bank has actively arranged project finances for renewable energy projects in Japan, such as solar, wind, and biomass power plants since 2012 and has been supporting the expansion of renewable energy.
+Also, SBI Shinsei Bank specifies one of the priority management issues (material sustainability issues) as "Offer financial functions toward the resolution of environment and social challenges", and we have actively provided financial solutions that facilitate the circulation of sustainable social capital.
+For example, SBI Shinsei Bank has actively arranged project finances for renewable energy projects in Japan, such as solar, wind, and biomass power plants since 2012 and has been supporting the expansion of renewable energy.

 Implementation system and processes